 (from the book What Your Doctor May Not Tell You About Premenopause2)

 Symptoms of Low Progesterone

-Many of the symptoms of low progesterone also coincide with symptoms of other health issues, so be aware that just because you may have some of these, it doesn’t mean you’re low on progesterone, but of course it’s definitely worth looking into.
+Many of the symptoms of low progesterone also coincide with symptoms of other health issues, so be aware that just because you may have some of these, it doesn’t mean you have low progesterone, just that it’s something worth looking into and having tested.

 - sugar cravings